tsu2000/sql_box/README.md

 - Database data was mainly taken from this [YouTube Tutorial](<https://www.youtube.com/watch?v=7S_tz1z_5bA>) about MySQL, with slight modifications to suit the nature of the questions in the web app.
 - More questions can be added to the question bank.
 Submit a pull request to add questions.
 Questions must be based on the sample data in the database, which you can view at the link to the app below.
 - Certain commands that work in other SQL platforms or editors **may not** work in this application.
+- Only 1 query can be executed at the time, so refrain from entering multiple SQL queries into the data editor.

 **Link to Web App**: